pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 - This `executeWork` method gets calls with each item from the queue.
 - It runs the appropriate procedure.
 - Here are a couple examples, where I'm picking random ids and start/end times.
+    - Benchbase has a lot of random utilities built in.
+        - Uniform distribution of course
+        - Gaussian distribution (i.e. a normal curve 2 stddev around a mean)
+        - Zipfian distribution which is kind of like a power law.
+        - I wound up using both of those to get (hopefully) more realistic data.
 - I'm referencing both `TemporalConstants` and the `config` object, which is a `TemporalConfiguration` instance.
+    - Some knobs I exposed were how wide to make the time interval when updating/deleting something.
+        - This lets you control how often a foreign key is valid vs invalid.